-This was suppose to be a sugar cookie, but as soon as I pulled the pan from the oven, I knew something wasn’t quite right.
+This was supposed to be a sugar cookie, but as soon as I pulled the pan from the oven, I knew something wasn’t quite right.
 The taste was not that of a sugar cookie.
 Instead, it was reminiscent of those Danish Shortbread cookies that come in the tins around the holidays.
 I loved them!

 Today’s pinwheel cookies were created with a little help from our Cookie Month sponsors:

 Spatula, perfect for incorporating the butter, from GIR

 100% Organic Unbleached All-Purpose Flour from King Arthur Flour

 Vegetable Colorant Decorator Set, to add color to the pinwheels, from India Tree

 - 2 c.
 King Arthur All Purpose Flour